ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 $$

 Again, the $\eta_t$ is an $ARIMA$ process.
 The $k$ can be found using $AICc$, along with values of $p$ and $q$ for the $ARIMA$ error.

+---

+## Knowledge Check

+Q1: Which model or analysis involves the operation of sorting data variables according to their level of _changeability_ along data records?

+This is the principal component analysis.

+Q2: Why apply clustering analysis to a dataset?

+You would do this to group data records according to their similarities.

+This analysis does not remove irrelevant variables, reduce data dimensionality, nor estimate missing values.

+Q3: What model or analysis provides the value of the independent variable?

+It's **not** principal component analysis, nor _correlation analysis_.

+It's a **Regression Model**!
+I clearly don't understand the wording of the question.

+Q4: The auto-regressive model assumes what?

+A linear function between the future output and past output

+Q5: What transformation approach transfers data variable to their frequency domain?

+That is the Fourier transformation.

+Better know the others too: radial, reciprocal, logarithm, etc...